 To make the tempura batter, use aquafaba (chickpea juice) to replace egg whites.
 Pour the aquafaba into a bowl and whisk with a mixer for 10 minutes, until the liquid becomes light and fluffy to mimic the texture of egg whites.
 In a separate bowl, whisk together the rice flour, bi carb soda, White Wings Cornflour and sparkling water and aquafaba.

 Coat the filled zucchini flowers in cornflour before dipping them in the tempura batter.
 Then, deep fry the zucchini flowers in heated Crisco Canola Oil and cook for two to three minutes.
 It is important to note that tempura batter doesn’t turn golden brown, it stays light in colour even when cooked.

-Mix the Praise Lite Mayonnaise, which has no traces of egg, and Siracha hot sauce in a bowl until it’s fully incorporated.
+Mix the Vegan mayonnaise and Siracha hot sauce in a bowl until it’s fully incorporated.
 Serve the zucchini flowers with the side of Siracha mayonnaise dipping sauce.